eclipsesource/tabris-decorators/examples/listview-cells/README.md

 ## Description

+Note: A JavaScript/JSX variant of the this TypeScript/JSX example can be found [here](../listview-cells-jsx).

 Demonstrates how to define the look of ListView cells with pure JSX syntax.

 All ListView instances are provided a static array of 20 items of different types.